Consensys/doc.teku/docs/Reference/Rest_API/Rest.md

 Enable the validator client API service from the command line by setting the [`--validator-api-enabled`](../CLI/CLI-Syntax.md#validator-api-enabled) command line option to `true`.

-Alternatively, the [OpenAPI specifications](https://swagger.io/specification/) for the validator client API can be consumed by an interface such as [swagger-docs](https://swagger.io/docs/).
-In order to generate the specifications, you must first enable the API documentation endpoint.

-Enable the API documentation endpoint by setting the [`--validator-api-docs-enabled`](../CLI/CLI-Syntax.md#validator-api-docs-enabled) option to `true`.
+The [OpenAPI specifications](https://swagger.io/specification/) for the validator client API are available at `/swagger-docs` when the [`--validator-api-docs-enabled`](../CLI/CLI-Syntax.md#validator-api-docs-enabled) option is set to `true`.
+The `/swagger-docs` endpoint defines the API if code generators are in use.

 When enabling the API documentation endpoint, specify the following:

 * `interface` is specified using [`--validator-api-interface`](../CLI/CLI-Syntax.md#validator-api-interface)